tradergu/tradergu.github.io/_posts/2025-09-21-25year-portfolio-update-september-2025.md

 ---

-## Realized P&L
+## Realized P&L & Win Rate
 Since inception, I have realized 13 trades:
 - 🟢 7 Winners
 - 🔴 3 Losses
 - 🟡 3 Break-even (+- 3%)

-The top three trades percentage-wise have been $BABA, $TSLA $OSCR, each delivering between 31% and 40% from entry to exit.
+This translates to a 70% win rate when excluding break-even trades, or 58% including them.
+The top three trades percentage-wise have been $BABA, [$TSLA](https://www.tradergu.com/posts/Trade-review-TSLA/) $OSCR, each delivering between 31% and 40% from entry to exit.
 Losses have been modest, with a maximum realized loss of just 7.2%.
-Trade durations have ranged from 3 to 148 days.

 ![25 year trading experiment - Realized P&L](/assets/img/2025/september/25year-realized-pnl.png)
 *Realized P&L*